Renoir in Essoyes

 Discover the special attachment of Renoir, the master of Impressionism, to Essoyes, a picturesque village on the Côte des Bar in Champagne !

-Nothing predestined Renoir to one day come and live in Aube.
-So to what do we owe the attachment of one of France’s most renowned painters to a small village in the Champagne region ?
+Nothing predestined Renoir to one day settle in Aube.
+So, what led one of France’s most renowned painters to form such a strong attachment to a small village in the Champagne region ?

 THE MEETING OF RENOIR AND ALINE

 Pierre-Auguste Renoir met Aline Charigot in Paris in 1880.
-Charmed by the young woman’s natural beauty, the painter quickly asked her to become his model.
+Captivated by her natural beauty, the painter quickly invited her to become his model.

-After friendship, love would soon unite the artist and the young provincial girl, 18 years his junior.
+What began as a friendship soon blossomed into a romance, uniting the celebrated artist with the young provincial woman, 18 years his junior.

 WHEN RENOIR “CAME TO FARM IN CHAMPAGNE”

-Aline persuaded Renoir to stay in Essoyes for the first time in 1888.
-The charm of this small village in the Aube region was immediately apparent.
+In 1888, Aline convinced Renoir to visit her hometown of Essoyes for the first time.
+The small village in the Aube region immediately captivated him.

-This country life encouraged him to return to the Champagne region year after year, to recharge his batteries, far from the hustle and bustle of Paris.
+The tranquil countryside became his refuge, drawing him back to the Champagne region year after year to rejuvenate, far removed from the bustle of Parisian life.

 RENOIR’S FIRST PROPERTY AND LAST RESIDENCE IN ESSOYES

-Today, a complete tour of the cemetery allows you to discover the life of the master of Impressionism and of this family of artists.
+Today, visitors can take a tour of the village to explore the life of the master Impressionist and the legacy of this remarkable family of artists.